ovh/docs/pages/storage_and_backup/object_storage/cold_archive_overview/guide.en-ca.md

 **5 steps operation**

-1. Store your data in an Object Storage bucket first in RBX Region – this bucket is a temporary bucket,
+1. Store your data in an Object Storage bucket first in rbx-archive Region – this bucket is a temporary bucket,
 2. Archive it on tapes,
 3. Retrieve your data
 4. Decide to move or suppress the data from the temporary bucket